forthright/vile/doc/index.md

 ## Goal

-Vile can be used to run all types of analysis and checks via one top level package, and ultimately aims to provide:
+Vile can be used to run all types of static analysis and other checks via one top level package, and ultimately aims to provide:

 * A simple and robust API
-* A powerful plugin system
+* An easy to use plugin system
 * Multi language/OS support
 * A unified data spec